 Classical pathway activation is either

 This pathway is regulated by C1 inhibitor (C1-INH).
 Hereditary angioedema is due to a genetic deficiency of C1-INH.

-Alternate pathway activation occurs when components of microbial cell surfaces (eg, yeast walls, bacterial cell wall lipopolysaccharide [endotoxin]) or Ig (eg, nephritic factor, aggregated IgA) cleave small amounts of C3.
+Alternate pathway activation occurs when components of microbial cell surfaces (eg, yeast walls, bacterial cell wall lipopolysaccharide [endotoxin]) or immunoglobulin (eg, nephritic factor, aggregated IgA) cleave small amounts of C3.
 This pathway is regulated by properdin, factor H, and decay-accelerating factor (CD55).

-The 3 activation pathways converge into a final common pathway when C3 convertase cleaves C3 into C3a and C3b (see Figure: Complement activation pathways.).
+The 3 activation pathways converge into a final common pathway when C3 convertase cleaves C3 into C3a and C3b (see figure Complement activation pathways).
 C3 cleavage may result in formation of the membrane attack complex (MAC), the cytotoxic component of the complement system.
 MAC causes lysis of foreign cells.

 Factor I, with cofactors including membrane cofactor protein (CD46), inactivates C3b and C4b.